Jobsite Sanitation

 OSHA Worker Ratios for Unit Quantity Planning

-OSHA 1926.51(c) mandates one portable toilet for every twenty workers on a standard forty-hour shift.
-Longer hours or the absence of a hand washing station rental require additional units to maintain compliance.
-Crew size and site duration determine the necessary equipment levels.
-Our dispatch team helps calculate these requirements for your upcoming construction project.
+OSHA 1926.51(c) requires one portable toilet for every twenty workers on a standard forty-hour shift.
+Longer hours or the absence of a hand washing station necessitates additional units to maintain compliance.
+Our dispatch balances crew size and shift duration to determine the necessary count.
+View the following crew-size cards to assess your specific site requirements.

 1 per 20 Workers